elastic/kibana/src/plugins/data/server/server.api.md

 import { CoreStart as CoreStart_2 } from 'kibana/server';
 import { DatatableColumn } from 'src/plugins/expressions';
 import { Duration } from 'moment';
+import { ElasticsearchClient } from 'src/core/server';
-import { ElasticsearchClient } from 'kibana/server';
+import { ElasticsearchClient as ElasticsearchClient_2 } from 'kibana/server';
 import { Ensure } from '@kbn/utility-types';
 import { EnvironmentMode } from '@kbn/config';
 import { ErrorToastOptions } from 'src/core/public/notifications';